erikenbody/markdown-cv/index.md

 `2016`
 Girls in STEM, Tulane University, New Orleans, LA: Module co-instructor for “A little birdie told me”.
 GIST is a long-term program aimed at introducing female elementary and middle school students to science and female scientists.

 `2015`
-Linking Scholarship & Applied Research: Community-based Conservation & Development, Tulane University: Workshop participant and presenter.
+Workshop on Engaged Scholarly Research: Bridging the Natural Sciences and Community-based Conservation, Tulane University: Workshop participant and presenter.

 `2014-15`
 Annual Environmental Fair,  Milne Bay Province, Papua New Guinea: Co-organizer for community fair celebrating the environment to >500 students and members from surrounding communities.